 If you are traveling to Thailand alone and are a foreigner, you should never get involved in a fight with Thais.
-Thais look for each other backs and you can be outnumbered.
+Thais watch each others’ backs and you can be outnumbered.
 Instead, a smile and joking off troubles can go a long way.

 Rates of HIV/AIDS and STDs are quite high in Thailand.
+Also, a noticeable amount of women there weren’t born that way.
 If you are going to engage in intimacy, be sure to take all safety precautions.

 It’s a smart idea to have your passport (or at least a photocopy of your passport) with you at all times.
 Also, be aware that there are many scammers by touristy sights in Thailand.
 Just one popular scam involves young Thai men dressing up as Theravada monks and asking tourists for money.
 Real Theravada monks in Thailand only go on alms round in the morning and they never ask for money.